isomerpages/moe-yuminpri/_our-experience/Curriculum/Learning for Life Programme (LLP).md

 Provide a platform for Yumin Champions to create deep learning experiences for new knowledge creation and purposeful use

-**FRAMEWORK & PEDAGOGICAL APPROACHES**
+**FRAMEWORK &amp; PEDAGOGICAL APPROACHES**

-LEARNING FOR LIFE PROGRAMME: **Project ACTIVAtE**
+LEARNING FOR LIFE PROGRAMME:&nbsp;**Project&nbsp;ACTIVAtE**

 ![](/images/LLP%20-%20ACTIVATE.png)

-**Project ACTIVAtE** is a structured school-wide project-based learning programme designed to facilitate a progressive values-based learning process that involves students applying knowledge and skills to real-life situations based on themes/concepts.
-It incorporates Values-in-Action (VIA), which is an important component in CCE that harnesses pupils’ sense of ownership, esprit de corps, and proactivity in self-initiating purposeful projects that will make a difference to others.
+**Project&nbsp;ACTIVAtE**&nbsp;is a structured school-wide project-based learning programme designed to facilitate a progressive values-based learning process that involves students applying knowledge and skills to real-life situations based on themes/concepts.
+It incorporates Values-in-Action (VIA), which is an important component in CCE that harnesses pupils’ sense of ownership, esprit de corps, and proactivity in self-initiating purposeful projects that will make a difference to others.&nbsp;

-**KEY PROGRAMMES & LEARNING EXPERIENCES**
+**KEY PROGRAMMES &amp; LEARNING EXPERIENCES**